DataDog/integrations-core/docs/dev/new_check_howto.md

 ## Prerequisites

+* Python 3.7+ needs to be available on your system; Python 2.7 is optional but recommended.
+* Docker to run the full test suite.

-Python 2.7 or 3.7 needs to be available on your system.
-Datadog recommends creating and activating a [Python virtual environment][1] to isolate the development environment.
+In general, creating and activating [Python virtual environments][1] to isolate the development environment is good practice; however, it is not mandatory.
 For more information, see the [Python Environment documentation][2].

-You'll also need `docker` to run the full test suite.

 ## Setup

 Clone the [integrations-extras repository][3].
-By default, that tooling expects you to be working in the `$HOME/dd/` directory — this is optional and can be adjusted via configuration later.
+By default, that tooling expects you to be working in the `$HOME/dd/` directory—this is optional and can be adjusted via configuration later.

 ```shell
 mkdir $HOME/dd && cd $HOME/dd       # optional